 Jalapenos are one of the most popular spicy pepper there is.
 These small, shiny green peppers are full of flavor and are crisp to the bite.
 These spicy green peppers are a staple in our house, not quite but almost on par with onions and garlic, and we use them almost daily.
-Here I will share answers to all of your chili questions from storage, to picking a good pepper, to is a jalapeno a fruit or a vegetable!

 I love using jalapenos in my cooking.
 Spicy food is a constant in our house, and jalapenos fall on the lower end of the spicy level to our tastes.
 They still add a great amount of heat and flavor to a dish.